vberlier/goomy/README.md

 #### `entity.has<ComponentType>()`

-Whether the entity has a component of the given type.
+Returns whether the entity has a component of the given type.

 ```cpp
 bool hasComponent1 = entity.has<Component1>();